A new framework for constrained optimization via feedback control of Lagrange multipliers: First method: PI-CMO

-In this section, by defining a suitable Lyapunov function, we prove that the PI control method is globally exponentially convergent in the convex setting with affine constraints.
-Moreover, we analyze its convergence rate.
-We consider the same assumptions as \cite{qu19}, allowing us to compare thoroughly to PDGD. \begin{assumption} $f$ is strongly convex and twice differentiable. \end{assumption} \begin{assumption} $h$ is affine, i.e., $h(x)=Cx+d$, $C\in\R^{m,n}$, $d\in\R^m$.
+This section proves that the PI-CMO dynamics converges globally and exponentially in a convex setting with affine constraints, using an appropriate Lyapunov function.
+Additionally, we analyze the convergence rate.
+We adopt the same assumptions as those in \cite{qu19} to enable a thorough comparison with PDGD. \begin{assumption} $f$ is strongly convex and twice differentiable. \end{assumption} \begin{assumption} $h$ is affine, i.e., $h(x)=Cx+d$, $C\in\R^{m,n}$, $d\in\R^m$.
 Moreover, $C$ is full rank and there exist $0<\alpha_1\leq \alpha_2$ such that

 \end{assumption} The assumption that $C$ is full rank guarantees that $Cx+d=0$ has solutions and that there are no linearly dependent constraints.
+Additionally, under this assumption, any point $x \in \R^n$ is regular.
+Therefore, all assumptions required by Theorem~\ref{lagr_th} are satisfied.
 We define

 and

 is the equilibrium point of \eqref{cl}, which corresponds to a saddle point of $\Lag(x,\lambda)$.
 Assumptions \ref{ass:sc} and \ref{ass:aff} guarantee the existence and the uniqueness of $\zstar$.

 According to \cite[Lemma 1]{qu19}, there exists a symmetric $B(x)\in\R^{n,n}$ satisfying $\beta_1 I \preceq B(x) \preceq \beta_2 I$ for some $0< \beta_1<\beta_2$ such that